ppy/osu-wiki/news/2023/2023-03-02-osumonthly-8.md

 ### Notable osu!catch plays of the month

 [rostld](https://osu.ppy.sh/users/4365562)'s [SS](https://osu.ppy.sh/scores/fruits/211566395) on [Reol - Asymmetry](https://osu.ppy.sh/beatmapsets/310499#fruits/698249) was a long time coming, as this map has seen some serious competition since it was first ranked in 2015.
 Even after so many tries by so many different players, an FC never happened.
-However, recently, a €50 bounty was set for the first person to obtain a full combo, and that's exactly what rostld did, finally laying this legendary map to rest.
+However, recently, a &euro;50 bounty was set for the first person to obtain a full combo, and that's exactly what rostld did, finally laying this legendary map to rest.

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/N--0yzx0wbw" frameborder="0" allowfullscreen></iframe>

 Most of the greatest scores in the game happen in singleplayer, where a player can restart and retry as many times as they desire.
 However, that is not what happened this time.
 Top player [roido](https://osu.ppy.sh/users/6829103) set the first ever HD SS on [Crim Nanakusa - dialnote](https://osu.ppy.sh/beatmapsets/1935722#fruits/4000779) during an [AxS 8](https://osu.ppy.sh/community/forums/topics/1689014) tournament match.
 The nerve control required to set a score as good as this in an environment as competitive as this is truly unbelievable.
-If you are curious about how the match went down, check out the [match history](https://osu.ppy.sh/community/matches/106811263) or the VOD below.
+If you are curious about how the match went down, check out the [match history](https://osu.ppy.sh/community/matches/106811263).

-<iframe height="378" width="100%" src="https://player.twitch.tv/?autoplay=false&video=1736191743&t=00h29m02s&parent=osu.ppy.sh" frameborder="0" allowfullscreen="true"></iframe>

 ### Notable osu!mania plays of the month